 These Revolut Pay - Payment Terms will apply from 20 April 2022.
 Please click hereto see the previous Revolut Pay - Payment Terms that will apply until 20 April 2022.

 Revolut Ltd’s Payment Processing Services Agreement states that its Payment Processing Services may be subject to additional terms relating to a specific Payment Method.
-This agreement sets out those additional terms and conditions for the "Pay with Revolut" Payment Method.
-We call them the "Pay with Revolut Terms” (or just the “Terms”).
+This agreement sets out those additional terms and conditions for the “Revolut Pay” Payment Method.
+We call them the “Revolut Pay Terms” (or just the “Terms”).

-These payments are made directly between the Revolut account of the Customer and the Revolut Payout Account of the Merchant.
+These payments are made directly between the Revolut account of the Customer and the Revolut payout account of the Merchant.
 They are not made via card schemes or other schemes external to Revolut.